MouseBiteLabs/Game-Boy-DMG-Color/DMGC-CPU-01/README.md

 ![DMGC-CPU-01_2-0_scan](https://user-images.githubusercontent.com/97127539/197366822-2d2c5070-24f8-466a-82d7-326c69fd7b25.jpg)
 ![DMGC-CPU-01_2-0_ASSEMBLED](https://user-images.githubusercontent.com/97127539/197366878-ae154a5e-c2df-48f9-88fb-2e1cacaa1770.jpg)

 The CPU board houses the majority of the electronics in the DMGC.
-Parts harvested from the original GBC include the CPU, SRAM, crystal oscillator, and EM10 (which could likely be replaced or bypassed with little consequence).
+Parts harvested from the original GBC include the CPU, SRAM, and crystal oscillator.
+EM10 may be trasnferred as well, but a good enough replacement is included in the BOM if you need a new part.
 The power supply modifications, the new audio circuit, and a handful of omissions like the IR communication and some of the now-unnecessary LCD pins differentiate this build from the original GBC.
 But many connections and component values are pulled from the official GBC schematic (linked below).

 *Note: I have not tested the "pro-sound" output, but do not anticiapte any issues.
 I am also unable to confirm link port operation on this version, but it remains largely unchanged compared to previous revisions and should not pose an issue.*